 Ovulation is associated with significant hormonal changes, and the process is primarily under the control of luteinizing hormone (LH).
 This is the hormone that rises in the mid-cycle surge about 36 hours before ovulation and is the basis for home ovulation predictor kits.
 Ovulation is a process that occurs over a span of time – it is not a full blown explosion as many people think of it.

-The cells left behind in the follicle undergo a hormonal change called luteinization and produce progesterone, the hormone that prepares and maintains the uterine lining for implantation.
+The cells left behind in the egg’s follicle undergo a hormonal change called luteinization and produce progesterone, the hormone that prepares and maintains the uterine lining for implantation.
 This structure is now called a corpus luteum.
 If pregnancy does not occur, the activity of the corpus luteum declines.
 As estrogen and progesterone levels fall, menstruation follows.

 When a woman has regular cycles, in more than 95% of cases it is the sign of regular ovulation.
 Most tests that are used to confirm ovulation document only the hormonal changes.
 Serial ultrasound studies can be used to follow the growth of the follicle and its collapse following ovulation.
 In a small percentage of normal women, the dominant follicle will occasionally undergo the luteinization process without rupture following the mid-cycle surge.
 As a result of the increased progesterone secretion, the uterine lining develops its normal characteristic changes following ovulation, but no oocyte is released and conception cannot occur.
 This phenomenon is called the luteinized unruptured follicle (LUF).

 Many studies attempting to describe LUF instead described what we now recognize as ovulation dysfunction and subtle abnormal hormonal parameters of ovulation.
 The normal corpus luteum can sometimes look like a pre-ovulatory follicle during its initial stages, so capturing the follicular collapse was sometimes difficult to discern, especially with the equipment available at that time.
 This means that the prevalence of the problem may have been over-estimated.
 Therefore, the true magnitude and scope of LUF remains a mystery.

 Fortunately, this problem is easily resolved by ovulation induction medication and by “triggering” ovulation via an appropriate dose of injectable HCG or gonadotropin-releasing hormone agonist (such as Lupron).
 Since this is the basis for many forms of simple fertility therapy, the possibility of LUF is covered and post-trigger ultrasound monitoring is not necessary.
 Of note, in vitro fertilization can, of course, overcome this problem as well.

-A perennial source of worry among the infertility population is whether NSAID use can cause infertility due to LUF.
+A perennial source of worry among the infertility population is whether NSAID use can cause infertility due to luteinized unruptured follicle syndrome.
 For some women this may indeed be a small contributing factor in some cycles.
 However, it is not likely a major cause of infertility, especially since infertility rates appear unchanged by discontinuation of NSAID use.
 Conversely, NSAIDs alone are obviously not an effective means of contraception.
-Since the theoretical risk is there, it makes sense to avoid NSAID use, if possible, around the time of ovulation.
+However, since the theoretical risk is there, it makes sense to avoid NSAID use, if possible, around the time of ovulation.